Game Localization Master Class

 Session 1 Introduction to Game Localization: history, key terms, types of games, types of content

-Session 3 Phases of Video Game Localization: from pre-production, through quality assurance, all the way to localization sign-off and launch
+Session 3 Phases of Video Game Localization: from translation through linguistic QA, all the way to launch and beyond.

-Session 4 Stakeholders, Roles, Challenges: internal departments vs. externalization to service providers, challenges and best practices throughout the process
+Session 4 Strategy: internal and external stakeholders, challenges and best practices throughout the process.

 Session 5 Sharing Your Experiences, Issues, and Questions

-Each session of the Game Localization Master Class will last 75 minutes, although the Q+A at the end of a session may last slightly longer as the instructor endeavors to answer all questions.
+Session 1 of the Game Localization Master Class will last 60 minutes and the other sessions will each last 75 minutes, although the Q+A at the end of the sessions may last slightly longer as the instructor endeavors to answer all questions.

 Her experience as a final client working for EA or as a team manager in an LSP or even as a translator anticipates that Francesca knows really well the ins and outs of the Localization industry and she is able to offer the right localization strategy for each situation.